 In contrast, of Penn’s nine women’s teams with larger individual aspects, only one coach is female: women’s tennis’ Sanela Kunovac, who declined to interview for this story.
 But why is this the case?

 For starters, one major factor is the occasional overlap involving one coach simultaneously in charge of both men’s and women’s teams.
-In a true team sport, factors such as designing different play books and managing totally separate personnels render coaching two teams in sports like basketball or soccer infeasible.
+In a true team sport like basketball or soccer, factors such as designing different playbooks and managing totally separate personnels render coaching two teams in one sport infeasible.

 But in a sport like swimming or track and field, the dynamic is different.
 Male and female athletes learn the same techniques, and their teams don’t necessarily have different tactics.
 As a result, it is more feasible for a single coach to lead two teams in these instances.
 Penn has taken full advantage of this, with track and field, swimming, cross country, and fencing being led by one head coach for men and women — a male coach in every case.

 “We felt this structure worked well for us,” former Penn Athletic Director Steven Bilsky said in July.
 “Mike Schnur [swimming], Steve Dolan [track and cross country], Andy Ma [fencing] and Jack Wyant [squash] all produced squads who have made a national impact. ...
 It's possible if this model changes in the future, there will be more total head coaches at Penn.”

 But the “overlap” factor only accounts for a small portion of athletic teams.
 There are other explanations for the team vs. individual sport imbalance, one of them being that, to many in the hiring process, playing experience is a near-requisite to successful coaching.